veronicadeleonh/veronicadeleonh.github.io/content/docs/basecase-demo-apps.md

 #### Role

 As **UX/UI Designer** I contributed to this project being responsible for the design and implementation of a line of demos that built the BaseCase Demo Apps Library.
-This library was a collection of demos are interactive presentations that showcase the capabilities of the BaseCase platform as a data visualization tool.
+This library was a collection of demos are interactive presentations that showcase the capabilities of the BaseCase platform as a data visualization tool
 {{< /columns >}}

 #### Brief